Comparable

 This isn’t good as we can make it more general, but now let’s talk implicits.

-An implicit parameter T of a method, can be omitted when the argument can be deduced by the compiler - when an implicit instance of the type T is in scope.
+of a method, can be omitted when the argument can be

-Trivial example for Ints:
+Trivial example for Int

 scala> def add(x: Int)(implicit y: Int) = x + y